Will our beaches become an example of the Tragedy of the Commons?

 You might also be interested in:

 An anemometer is a weather instrument used to measure the wind (it can also be called a wind gauge).
-Anemometers can measure wind speed, wind direction, and other information like the largest gust of wind...more
+These instruments can be used in a backyard weather station or on a well-equipped scientific research...more

 Thermometers measure temperature.
 "Thermo" means heat and "meter" means to measure.
 You can use a thermometer to measure the temperature of many things, including the temperature of...more